 Performance measures: Regional workforce training and education initiatives continues to include the registrar and advance trainees in Specialist Palliative Care at Barwon Health.
-Dr Peter Martin remains the Clinical Director for Barwon Health Palliative Care Service.
-Dr Emma Greenwood, a GP with an interest and post graduate qualification in palliative care provides services to South West Healthcare and Portland District Health, the Department of Health & Human Services indicated these arrangements should be reviewed annually.
-It is understood by the Department of Health & Human Services that in the longer term Dr Greenwood is required to increase her qualifications.
+Dr Peter Martin remains the Clinical Director for Barwon Health Palliative Care Service, palliative care medical services are also provided to Colac Area Health and Bellarine Community Health.
+Dr Emma Greenwood, a GP with an interest and post graduate qualification in palliative care provides services to South West Healthcare and Portland District Health.
 It remains difficult to recruit to specialist palliative care nursing positions in the region.